-What’s more, if you know that you can pay for an expense using credit but will have to float it for a few months, it’s more cost effective to use a line of credit instead.
-Even though you’ll forgo some rewards, the line of credit repayments schedule is better than making minimum payments and getting charged a high APR until you can pay it off.
+Also, if you know that you can pay for an expense using credit but will have to float it for a few months, it’s more cost effective to use a line of credit instead.
+Even though you’ll forgo some rewards, the line of credit repayment schedule is better than making minimum payments and getting charged a high APR until you can pay it off.

-Overall, a small business credit card and a business line of credit are both good short-term financing options for small businesses.
+A small business credit card and a business line of credit are both good short-term financing options.
 Since you can often find both of them without any fees, it never hurts to have both.
 This way, you have a higher total credit limit that you can rely on when you need to smooth out cash flow or take advantage of a sudden opportunity.

-If you’ve been in business for 1 year, have a credit score above 550, and generate at least $50k in annual revenue, you may qualify for a line of credit from Kabbage of up to $150K.
-There’s no cost or obligation to draw funds and you pay only for the funds you actually use.
+If you’ve been in business for one year, have a credit score above 600, and generate at least $100,000 in annual revenue, you may qualify for a line of credit from OnDeck of up to $100,000.
 Apply online in minutes and know right away how much funding you can access.